Welcome to the Aiming High service!

 Families are required to report to Rutland County Council regarding their spend and guidance is available on what the Short Break Scheme.

 The Aiming High Team also provide wider support for families who have a child with Special Educational Needs or Disabilities (SEND).

-Services include family support, parenting courses, support groups, drop ins and access to specialist services and information.
+Services include ASD support group for parents, advice and support from ADHD Solutions and access to specialist services and information.
 The Aiming High Team also work with siblings of children with SEND through Young Carers Groups called Young Stars and TOFU (Time out for Us).

 How do we apply?